jonteal/studybuddy/README.md

 6. Update card count in subject row component
 7. Add filtering on home page and on subject page to show only a certain confidence level
 8. Change all index cards in subject view to accordian view and change title background color to confidence level color
+9. Ability to flip all cards in flash card mode at once (with animation), or just flip individual ones (with animation)